 Steroid nasal spray

-A steroid nasal spray may be advised if an allergy or other cause of persistent inflammation in the nose is suspected.
+A steroid nasal spray may be advised if an allergy or other cause of persistent inflammation, such as chronic sinusitis or persistent rhinitis, is suspected.
 It works by reducing inflammation in the nose.
 It takes several days for a steroid spray to build up to its full effect.
 Therefore, you will not have an immediate relief of symptoms when you first start it.
 However, if any inflammation is reduced in the back of the nose then the Eustachian tube is able to work better.

 Steroid nose drops

 Betamethasone nose drops are steroid nose drops.
 They are very similar to the steroid nasal sprays but because they are drops they can run deep into the back of the nose.
 They can only be prescribed.
 See separate leaflet called 'How to use nose drops' for more details.

 - If symptoms continue or the cause of the ETD is not clear, you may be referred to an ear specialist for assessment.